ktorio/ktor-documentation/topics/serving-spa.md

 ## Configure %plugin_name% {id="configure"}

-`%plugin_name%` allows you to define where we want the content to be served from: a local filesystem or the classpath.
+`%plugin_name%` allows you to define where you want the content to be served from: a local filesystem or the classpath.
-In the next chapters, we'll take a look at both approaches.
+You need at least to specify a folder/resource package containing a single-page application.

 ### Serve framework-specific applications {id="serve-framework"}

-%plugin_name% allows you to serve a build of your single-page application created using a specific framework, such as React, Angular, Vue, and so on.
+`%plugin_name%` allows you to serve a build of your single-page application created using a specific framework, such as React, Angular, Vue, and so on.
 Suppose we have the `react-app` folder in a project root containing a React application.
 The application has the following structure and the `index.html` file as the main page:

 ```text